-Ozone is a natural gas
+Ozone is a naturally occurring gas

 Ozone is an unstable gas with a very short half-life, which means that it reacts and disappears very fast.
-Ozone exists naturally in the atmosphere where it is a vital gas that protects us from harmful UV-radiation.
+Ozone exists naturally in the atmosphere where it is a vital gas that protects us from harmful UV radiation.
 The highest concentration of ozone is found in the stratosphere, which is also called the ozone layer.

 Ozone produced by ozone generators is harmless to the environment.

-The oxygen – ozone cycle
+The oxygen–ozone cycle

 Ozone is essentially made up by oxygen.